Waking Life

 Transforming original video-footage into a quasi-cartoon version (using an army of animators), this also wanders through various graphic-styles with startling results, the translation matching the surrealism of the storyline.
 Congregating these metaphysical streets with many of the cast-members of his previous films (Ethan Hawke, Julie Delphy, Adam Goldberg, Nicky Katt), this may be accused of recycling old material, but for most viewers this will be a challenging new experience.

-(Good Enough).
+Average rating (Good Enough).
 Showing 1-3 of 3 member reviews.

 3 stars (Good Enough) ~normfilmbuff

 2 stars (Good Try) For an animated film, it is heavy on dialogue.
 This to me, defeats the purpose of animation which is primarily a visual art.
-If the dialogue doesn't switch you off the animation is worth a look. ~tubbs
+If the dialogue doesn't switch you off the animation is worth a look. ~Tubbs

 5 stars (Exceptional) This movie is rotoscoped so if you like animation this might put you off.
 Luckily it's dialog heavy, philosophical, thought-provoking and fun. ~Catapillar